-- Berkshire Place and I-210 eastbound ramps during the AM peak hour; and - Glenoaks Boulevard/Osborne Street intersection during the AM and PM peak hours.
+- Berkshire Place and I-210 eastbound ramps during the AM peak hour (with exception of Option 2); and - Glenoaks Boulevard/Osborne Street intersection during the AM and PM peak hours.

+Potentially significant traffic impacts associated with the sediment removal phase would be temporary, expected to occur during the drier months (from April to December, except on holidays), and would cease at the end of the sediment removal phase.
 Implementation of the mitigation measures described above would reduce some but not all of the impacts to traffic and circulation to a level less than significant.
 Other potential impact reduction measures discussed above could reduce impacts to less than significant.
-However, these measures cannot be legally imposed by the LACFCD, since the locations are under the jurisdiction of other agencies.
+These measures cannot be legally imposed by the LACFCD, however, since the locations are under the jurisdiction of other agencies.
 Every reasonable effort will be made to coordinate with and receive approval from the jurisdictional agencies to implement the impact reduction measures but LACFCD cannot guarantee that the measures will be implemented.
-Therefore, these impacts could remain potentially significant.
+Therefore, these temporary impacts could remain potentially significant.
+No significant traffic impacts would occur under reservoir management.

 Overall, Alternative 5, Haul Route Alternative is considered environmentally superior to the Proposed Project due to alternate haul route and reduction in traffic impacts associated with the route.
-Alternative 5, Haul Route Alternative is considered environmentally superior to the Proposed Project for the following segments: Devil's Gate Reservoir to I-210; To/From Sheldon Pit; To/From Sun Valley Fill Site; and To/From Bradley Landfill.
-Alternative 5, Haul Route Alternative is considered neither environmentally superior nor inferior to the Proposed Project for the following segments: To/From Vulcan Materials Reliance Facility, To/From Boulevard Pit, and To/From Scholl Canyon.
-Alternative 5, Haul Route Alternative is considered environmentally inferior to the Proposed Project for the following reguested by the Proposed Project for the following segment: To/From Scholl Canyon.
+Alternative 5, Haul Route Alternative is considered environmentally superior to the Proposed Project for the following segments: Devil's Gate Reservoir to I-210 (with exception of Option 2); To/From Sheldon Pit; To/From Sun Valley Fill Site; and To/From Bradley Landfill.
+Alternative 5, Haul Route Alternative is considered neither environmentally superior nor inferior to the Proposed Project for the following segments: Devil's Gate Reservoir to I-210 (Option 2 only); To/From Waste Management Facility, To/From Vulcan Materials Reliance Facility, To/From Boulevard Pit, and To/From Scholl Canyon.
 Alternative 5, Haul Route Alternative is considered environmentally inferior to the Proposed Project for the following segment: To/From Manning Pit.